gcbeyond/OSMS/README.md

-# OSMS
+# Open-Source Miniature Spectrophotometer (OSMS)
+*The OSMS software was designed by Katrina Laganovska, University of Latvia, Institute of Solid State Physics.
+If you have any questions, comments or feedback, please contact me at katrina.laganovska@cfi.lu.lv.*
-The complete and updated software for the open-source miniature spectrophotometer
+## The complete and updated software

 Short guide to everything: